yashtanwar17/ai-email-threat-analyser/README.md

 A simple web application for analysing email files and identifying potential security threats.

+Chrome extension can be used for shorter and faster analysis.

 The application accepts `.eml` files and analyses the email to provide a security assessment.

 ## Testing